mymonero/mymonero-core-js/README.md

 Each of these functions is implemented<sup>*</sup> in `monero_utils/MyMoneroCoreBridge.js`, which you access through `monero_utils/monero_utils.js`<sup>\*\*</sup>.

-The arguments and return values for these functions are very explicitly called out by [MyMoneroCoreBridge.js](https://github.com/mymonero/mymonero-core-js/blob/develop/monero_utils/MyMoneroCoreBridge.js), so that will be the most complete documentation for the moment.
+The arguments and return values for these functions are explicitly called out by [MyMoneroCoreBridge.js](https://github.com/mymonero/mymonero-core-js/blob/develop/monero_utils/MyMoneroCoreBridge.js), so that will be the most complete documentation for the moment.
 Return values are all embedded within a JS dictionary unless they're singular values.
 Errors are thrown when functions are called via `monero_utils`.

 <sup>* The functions' actual implementations are in WebAssembly which is produced via emscripten from exactly matching C++ functions in [mymonero-core-cpp](https://github.com/mymonero/mymonero-core-cpp).
 This allows core implementation to be shared across all platforms.</sup>